 Suggested Music

-A list of appropriate and common choices for music at a funeral liturgy is provided here for your convenience.
+If you opt to custom-select the songs that will be sung during the funeral (standard music service instead of the free option), a list of appropriate choices for music at a funeral liturgy is provided below for your convenience.
 Song numbers refer to the parish’s Glory & Praise hymnal.

-Many Catholics are unaware that the Church has preselected suitable texts to be chanted at funeral Masses.
+Many Catholics are unaware that the Church has preselected preferred texts to be chanted at funeral Masses.
 Those texts, very often passages from Scripture, have an ancient and venerable history of being sung at Catholic funerals.
 Instead of recently composed songs, if you would prefer to have any or all of the Church's proper antiphons from the Mass for the Dead chanted in either Latin or English, the music director can provide that too.
 Scroll down to the section below the online form to see the antiphon texts, graphics of their musical notation, and for embedded recordings of the music director chanting them so you can hear how they sound being sung.
+(The free option for funeral music involves having all and only those proper chants sung during the funeral liturgy.)

 If you opt for songs to be sung during the entrance procession and during Communion, short versions of the proper entrance and Communion antiphons for a Catholic funeral Mass will still be chanted before those songs begin.